ruicaridade/lineup/README.md

 - Moving some bits in the frontend into their own components, such as extracting a re-usable "Table" component, instead of having all the fields and such hardcoded.

+- Pagination on the frontend.
+As the user table wasn't necessarily part of the exercise, I've left out table pagination so I don't waste too much time going on tangents.

 # Requirements

 - Docker